syd-nguyen/roll/README.md

 I chose to use Flask to create my app because of its simplicity and straightforwardness.
 I had to create quite a few endpoints, and Flask made that easy.
 The fact that it works in Python was also good because MongoDB works with Python; they could integrate together well.

 I chose to use Pydantic to validate my data because of how versatile it can be.
-Admittedly, for the simple input validation I had, I probably could have used the build in functionality of HTML (ie. the `max ` and `min` attributes of `<input>` elements).
+Admittedly, for the simple input validation I had, I probably could have used the built in functionality of HTML (ie. the `max ` and `min` attributes of `<input>` elements).
 However, using Pydantic gave me an opportunity to learn more about it and the potential for more development in the future.
 One specific opportunity it provides is more in-depth phone number validation.

 I chose to store my data in MongoDB because of its flexibility and readability.
 SQL data is something I'm familiar with, but I wanted to store everything together, as opposed to multiple tables referencing one another.
 So, I chose to use MongoDB documents.
 Mongo also worked well with Flask and Pydantic since everything was in Python.